Australian prisoners salt away savings by working in desert mine

 The mining project, in the inhospitable desert about 250 km (155 miles) southwest of Alice Springs, had been struggling to recruit staff and took advantage of a scheme offered by the Northern Territory government.

-“I appreciate there is no small amount of humor in being the minister sending prisoners to a salt mine.
-The truth of the matter is that it has proven itself to be a worthwhile program,” said John Elferink, Northern Territory’s minister for justice and correctional services.
+“I appreciate there is no small amount of humour in being the minister sending prisoners to a salt mine.
+The truth of the matter is that it has proven itself to be a worthwhile programme,” said John Elferink, Northern Territory’s minister for justice and correctional services.

-“It’s work aimed at normalization and lifting people’s self-esteem, giving them a chance to build a future for themselves.”
+“It’s work aimed at normalisation and lifting people’s self-esteem, giving them a chance to build a future for themselves.”

 In pre-industrial times, salt was such a valuable commodity that it was used as payment for Roman soldiers but mining of it was so dangerous that work was often undertaken by prisoners.